CitlalliAvalos/Understanding-Virtual-Assistants-A-Systematic-Review/README.md

 This dataset is licensed under [CC BY 4.0](https://creativecommons.org).
 This dataset is associated with an article currently under review:

-Avalos Montiel, C. S., Rodríguez García, J. G., & Mendoza, S.
+Avalos-Montiel, C. S., Rodríguez-García, J. G., & Mendoza, S.
 *Understanding Virtual Assistants: A Systematic Review* (under review) If you use this data, please cite.